ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/tex-air-gas-co-web-copy-print-collateral.md

 And since this website project would involve working with our good friend and partner, Eric, I was like, "Oh, yeah, let's do this."

-And that's when I was introduced to Jim and Joe Prowell, the father-son leadership team of Tex-Air Gas Go.
+And that's when I was introduced to Jim and Joe Prowell, the father-son leadership team behind Tex-Air Gas Go.
 These guys—these true Texas gentlemen—represent a long legacy of fueling innovation in their industry.
-As third-generation proprietors of Grade A
+More than that, they're super nice guys.

+Over a series of virtual meetings, we got together to discuss what the website should look like, how it should sound, and why people should visit it.

+From a copywriting perspective, we need to accomplish the following:

+* Highlight key differentiators

+  * Strong supply
+  * Transparent pricing
+  * Rapid response
+* Celebrate the founders and the legacy they built

+  * Third-generation
+  * Family-owned
+  * Veteran-owned
+* Showcase high-profile customers
+*

 <br>